๐Ÿพ Colorado Pet Forms: Pet Agreement Addendum Lease Extension Bedbug Disclosure All CO Forms

 About the Colorado Pet Agreement Addendum

 A Colorado pet agreement addendum is the standard way to authorize pets in a rental property where the original lease does not address pets, or to modify existing pet terms.
 Colorado law (CRS Title 38, Article 12) does not specifically regulate pet addendums but does govern the broader landlord-tenant relationship including security deposits (CRS ยง38-12-103).
-Pet fees, deposits, and pet rent are generally permitted but must not be unreasonable.
+Pet deposits and pet rent are permitted but capped by C.R.S.
+38-12-106: a pet security deposit may not exceed three hundred dollars and must be refundable, and pet rent may not exceed thirty-five dollars per month or one and one-half percent of the monthly rent, whichever is greater.
 Importantly, Colorado courts have been notably tenant-protective on Fair Housing Act claims involving service animals and emotional support animals – landlords should be cautious about requiring excessive documentation or denying reasonable accommodations.

 Colorado Pet Addendum Framework